Xinantécatl (Nevado de Toluca)

 First Peak

-A different sight can be seen near the first peak and the flora is unique, yet beautiful.
-Nearby the crater, you can spot some plants that are almost dry, apparently dead.
-But getting closer to the peaks, where the temperatures are very low, concentrating humidity (sometimes with snow), with a lot of sun, there are some types of succulents, and even these plants with these beautiful flowers.
+Getting closer to the peaks, temperatures are very low, concentrating humidity (sometimes with snow), with a lot of sun.
+You can see some types of succulents, and even these flowers.

 It's 10:11.

 The slope increases and helmets are now required.
-From now and on, difficulty increases, with climbing instead of hiking.
-The flora persists, gently and resilient, at an altitude of ~3800m.
+Now, it's climbing instead of hiking.

 Second Peak